PX4/PX4-Devguide/en/ros/mavros_custom_messages.md

   - **ROS:** Melodic
   - **PX4 Firmware:** 1.9.0

-  However these steps are fairly general and so it should other distros/versions with little to no modifications.
+  However these steps are fairly general and so it should work with other distros/versions with little to no modifications.

 <!-- Content reproduced with permission from @JoonmoAhn in https://github.com/JoonmoAhn/Sending-Custom-Message-from-MAVROS-to-PX4/issues/1 -->